Home / Addiction / Is DUI a Felony in Hawaii?

 Some establishments that serve alcohol keep a breathalyzer in the house to let patrons test their own BAC.
 That tells you just how serious the DUI problem is in Hawaii.
 If you have to test yourself to see if you’re legally under the .08% BAC limit, (1) you may still be impaired even under the legal limit, and (2) you’ve got a problem – a substance abuse problem and that substance is for sale in most towns in Hawaii and on the mainland.

 The safest solution – the smartest solution – is simply don’t drink and drive.
-That way, you’re reflexes are faster, your judgement clearer, your vision better, and you and the innocent drivers who share the road with you are safer.
+That way, you’re reflexes are faster, your judgment clearer, your vision better, and you and the innocent drivers who share the road with you are safer.

 Time to Get Help

 If you have to test yourself for BAC, or if you’ve had one or more DUI infractions, you’re out a lot of money in legal expenses, you may have lost your driver’s license, auto insurance costs could easily double, you’ll be required to attend a drivers’ education program, and now you have a record with Hawaii’s law enforcement authorities.
+Think for a minute.
+Is it really worth the risk?

 If you drink and drive, alcohol isn’t fun anymore.
 It’s dangerous, it’s expensive, it puts the lives of innocents in danger, it requires you to attend driver’s education classes and a DUI conviction can trash your reputation in the community.
 You may even lose your job!